Top 10 Things to Do in Lafayette

 3. Good Eats with a Side of Live Music

 Just about anywhere you go in the Lafayette area, you'll hear the sounds of Cajun and Zydeco music and we dare you to try and keep your feet still.
 The area is home to many notable musicians including Chubby Carrier, Zachary Richard and Roddie Romero, just to name a few.
 You won't have to choose between eating out or catching a live music show in Lafayette—the are plenty of spots where you can enjoy both at the same time.
-Head over to Randol's to enjoy some fresh Louisiana with a side of Zydeco!
-Visit early or late and you're bound to find folks on the dance floor.
-If a laid back outdoor experience is more your style, head over to The Wurst Biergarten for a great selection of craft beers, casual dining and music from world-class local musicians like Cedric Watson.
 Enjoy authentic Cajun cuisine at Prejean's paired with, you guessed it, live music!
 Taste everything from classic dishes like char-grilled oysters, po'boys and etouffee, to unique dishes like gator "wings," pork skin fried pickles and crawfish enchiladas.
+If a laid-back outdoor experience is more your style, head over to The Wurst Biergarten for a great selection of craft beers, casual dining and music from world-class local musicians like Cedric Watson.

 Head over to Vemilionville, a living history museum and and folklife park along the Bayou Vermilion to learn about the culture of Native Americans, Africans, Creoles and people of African descent in the area from the time period 1765-1890.
 See how these groups interacted and how their influence played a part in what made the Lafayette of today.
 Dine at La Cuisine de Maman in a truly unique setting.